EdsonBueno/infinite_scroll_pagination/README.md

 - **Listen to state changes**: In addition to displaying widgets to inform the current status, such as progress and error indicators, you can also [use a listener](https://pub.dev/packages/infinite_scroll_pagination/example#listening-to-status-changes) to display dialogs/snackbars/toasts or execute any other action.

+## Migration

+if you are upgrading the package, please check the [migration guide](https://github.com/EdsonBueno/infinite_scroll_pagination/tree/master/MIGRATION.md) for instructions on how to update your code.

 ## API Overview

 <p align="center">